UPRI-earthquake/upri-earthquake.github.io/installing-rshake-client.md

 ```bash
 bash <(curl https://raw.githubusercontent.com/UPRI-earthquake/sender-backend/main/install.sh)
 ```
+> Note: To uninstall, simply change the link above from ".../install.sh" to ".../uninstall.sh"

 The script will perform the installation.
 As it progresses, check that each status message displays "OK" instead of "ERROR."
 Once the installation is complete, you'll receive a prompt.
 Respond with "y" to initiate a restart of your Raspberry Shake device.